Cognigy/Documentation/docs/en/docs/ai/cognigy-live-agent/cognigy-live-agent-setup.md

 ???+ warning "Live Agent Settings not visible"
-    The new *Live Agent settings* section in Organisation Details and Agent Settings page will be not be displayed at all, if you have both Theming enabled and Cognigy Live Agent feature disabled.
+    The *Live Agent Settings* section in Organisation Details and Agent Settings page will be not be displayed at all, if you have both Theming enabled and Cognigy Live Agent feature disabled.